 3.1.
 The message model¶

-In the example below, a smart home has some lighting connected in four different rooms through a proprietary network, four audio-video devices connected through another proprietary network, and some other devices that are already MQTT-enabled, but that still need to speak a common language.
+In the example below, a smart home has some lighting connected in four different rooms through a proprietary network, four audio-video devices connected through another proprietary network, and some other devices that are already MQTT-enabled, but which still need to speak a common language.

 3.1.2.
 Message Addressing¶